roboflow/notebooks/README.md

 ## 👋 hello

-Over the years we created dozens of Computer Vision tutorials.
-This repository contains Jupyter Notebooks linked to Roboflow Blogpost and used in our YouTube videos.
-Please keep in mind that repository is still under construction 🚧.
-In the meantime, you can find a full list of our tutorials [here](https://models.roboflow.com/).
+Over the years we have created dozens of Computer Vision tutorials.
+This repository contains Jupyter Notebooks that we've featured in our blog posts and YouTube videos.
+Please keep in mind that repository is still under construction 🚧 In the meantime, you can find a full list of our tutorials [here](https://models.roboflow.com/).

 ## 🚀 tutorials